 If you don't work in adtech businesses, there’s a chance that you can afford to move on to another client once you make a strategic sale.
 In the digital advertising industry, after you make a sale everything only gets started.

 What is ad operations?

 Ad ops (ad operations) are employees profoundly involved in ad campaign pre-launch and execution before and after the campaign goes live.
 In other words, these people support campaign set up, testing, flow, delivery, and cross-channel ad optimization across mediums, and digital ad formats (video, native, mobile, desktop, CTV).
 For this, they tightly interact with other platforms: DSPs and SSPs, etc.

 Aspects and objectives of ad operations:

 - Campaign trafficking.
 Ad-ops monitor the ad operations from head to toe starting from the deliverability of the campaigns.
-Ad trafficker tunes a campaign up according to the most suitable targeting strategies, perform online ads optimization, and make sure that campaigns are set up appropriately to go live without a hitch.
+Ad trafficker tunes a campaign up according to the most suitable targeting strategies, performs online ads optimization, and makes sure that campaigns are set up appropriately to go live without a hitch.
 Ad ops also assist pixel creation for the clients in order to track how the audience interacts with creatives.
 If necessary, they also perform troubleshooting.

 - Scheduling.
 As known, programmatic helps to automate ad buying and selling.
 Ad ops, in their turn, make sure that the campaign is started due to a particular deadline and is delivered timely to the targeted demographics.
 For targeting and retargeting users, advertisers can pick special days: holidays, weekends, a certain time of the day.
 Ads ops know when the CPMs are higher and lower throughout the season so they can use knowledge about daily fluctuations in order to optimize scheduling for the client.

 - Maintaining demand.
-When the marketer, advertiser, or media buyer submits the creative on DSP, online the banner, video, or display ad is getting instantly reviewed and checked by adoperations to ensure that creative adheres to the specifications set by the rest of the network partners.
+When the marketer, advertiser, or media buyer submits the creative on DSP, online the banner, video, or display ad is getting instantly reviewed and checked by ad operations to ensure that the creative adheres to the specifications set by the rest of the network partners.
 Plus, it should match the advertising inventory.
 As well, in a non-programmatic environment publishers often require professionals that manage demand for them: keeping contracts, negotiating prices with demand sources, etc.